stablekernel/aqueduct/source/docs/tour.md

 }
 ```

 `ManagedObject<T>`s have relationship properties for has-one, has-many and many-to-many references to other `ManagedObject<T>`s.
-The property with `Relationship` metadata is a foreign key column.
+The property with `Relate` metadata is a foreign key column.

 ```dart
 class Employee extends ManagedObject<_Employee> implements _Employee {}